ohbm-dic/ohbm-dic.github.io/content/publications/Tzovara.md

 ---
-title: Tzovara et al. Embracing diversity and inclusivity in an academic setting: Insights from the Organization for Human Brain Mapping
+title: Tzovara et al. Embracing diversity and inclusivity in an academic setting - Insights from the Organization for Human Brain Mapping
 image: images/pic01.jpg
 date: "2021-04-01"
 ---